 What type of revenues are being generated?

-Initially 1-2 days and then keep adding on and perform regular scans of the market.
+Initially 1-2 days, and then keep adding on and performing regular scans of the market.

-After initial analysis, you should know three things: who your biggest competitors are, the basics of their company strategy, and how you are (or will be) different from what they’re doing.
-By understanding the market landscape, you are able to gather more clues about how you might approach distribution, positioning and pricing.
+After initial analysis, you should know three things: who your biggest competitors are, the basics of their company strategies, and how what you are doing (or will be doing) is different from what they’re doing.
+By understanding the market landscape, you are able to gather more clues about how you might approach distribution, positioning, and pricing.

 Some tools you can use to extract competitor information are:

 Google Finance (listed companies and their “related companies”)